MiryangJung/RNSupabaseKakaoLoginExample/README.md

 This example is written based on `Android`.

-Detailed guidelines can be found in the [article](https://miryang.dev/blog/how-to-implement-supabase-kakao-login-in-rn).
+Detailed guidelines can be found in the [article: ReactNative에서 Supabase Kakao Login하는 방법](https://miryang.dev/blog/how-to-implement-supabase-kakao-login-in-rn).

 For places where keys should be entered, I have written `NEED_TO_REPLACE`.